julianstanley/gfpopgui/docs/timeline/CBP/may04_may10.md

 [bl.cks link](https://bl.ocks.org/cjrd/6863459)

-This block is central to and will probably be the basis of the gfpop-gui application.
+This block is central to and will probably be the basis of the gfpopgui application.

 It describes making an editable directed graph with D3 (just javascript, no Shiny).